Five benefits of proper weight training

 Improves Body Composition: Weight training can reduce your body fat and increase your muscle mass.
 Add cardiovascular training and good nutritional practices to this activity, and you’re on your way to improving your body composition.

-Increases Metabolism: Research estimates that for every one-pound of increase you have in muscle mass, your resting metabolism rises by 30 to 50 calories.
-That’s good news if you’re trying to lose or control your weight!
+Increases Metabolism: An increase in muscle mass could boost your metabolism.
+That’s good news if you’re trying to lose or control your weight.

 Prevents Injury: Keeping your muscles toned and strong can help prevent a host of injuries.
 When you work to improve the strength of your muscles, you’re helping ensure that your body is prepared to work a bit harder for those unexpected times when you’re placed in an awkward position.
 Whether you’re catching yourself from a slip and fall or reaching into your trunk to lift a heavy bag of groceries, stronger muscles will help keep you injury-free.